seyo-IV/PowerShell/README.md

 # Powershell-Random-Scripts

+# Get-Effective-Permissions-HTML
   To use Get-Effective-Permissions-HTML u need to alter $Path, the DOMAINPREFIX(thats the Domain\Name thing) and Local_Group_Prefix(If you   are using local and global groups from Mictosoft best practice) to suit your company standards.
 The module Active Direcotry and           NTFSSecurity is also required.

+# Profile:
   To use the Powershell profile you need to Active Directory Module!

+# GUI
+  I do recoment to start the scipts with a shortcut with the following content [%windir%\System32\WindowsPowerShell\v1.0\powershell.exe - windowstyle hidden -Noninteractive -ExecutionPolicy Bypass –Noprofile -file "\\SERVER\PATH\TO\SCRIPT"]

+  Membershipt.ps1 shows groupmembership of a user, group and the member of a group. wildcard_search.ps1 does a wildcard AD-Query for user or group. permission.ps1 shows the NTFS-Permissions to a specific path.

+  For the GUIs you will need the Active Directory Module for wildcard_search.ps1 and membership.ps1.
+  For GUI permissions.ps1 you wil need the NTFSSecurity Module.